Skip to main content

 • Files can be renamed (5) and transcribed (6).
 Transcription is required for the Unit Testing features.

-• You can select multiple files using the dedicated checkboxes (7) and delete the selected files permanently (8).
+• You can select multiple files using the dedicated checkboxes (8) or clicking in the row.

 • A search bar (9) is available to help you find paginated (10) Audio Assets that are not immediatly visible.